 Just about half an hour’s boat trip from Sematan town, Tanjung Datu welcomes tourists to its 14 square kilometres national park.

-Although it is the smallest national park in Sarawak, it certainly has a lot to offer, with its crystal clear blue water with well-preserved corals and lush greeneries of tropical forest filled with high density of exotic flora and fauna.
+Although it is the smallest national park in Sarawak, it certainly has a lot to offer, with its crystal clear blue water and well-preserved corals; lush greeneries of the tropical forest filled with a high density of exotic flora and fauna.

 About 10 minutes upon reaching Tanjung Datu National Park, there is a fisherman village that has been turned into a homestay equipped with 14 houses ready to accommodate the guests.
 This homestay is located by the beach so there are bundles of activities that can be carried out here, for example snorkelling, swimming or diving trekking or even bird watching in the nature’s most absolute state.
 The rustic environment of the village will make your stay the one to remember.

 At Tanjung Datu, no resort or hotel is set up to preserve the natural environment of this national park.
 However, there are four shelters that can accommodate eight to 12 persons at a time.
 For a bigger group, a campsite is provided to accommodate up to 100 persons at a time and the tents’ must be set up prior to arriving at the national park.

 One of the most famous activities here is releasing the turtle hatchlings to the sea.
 The hatchlings are normally released to the sea in the morning when the tide is high and are released slightly far off the water to encourage them to move.
 Watching these little creatures crawling excitedly towards the sea is priceless and is an experience that one should not miss.
 Tanjung Datu National Park is among the protected beaches in Malaysia to encourage more turtles to come ashore and lay eggs.
 Tourists are prohibited from going to the beach after seven at night to avoid scaring the turtles away.